 If you relocate for work or simply wish to move out of NYC for good, you’ll ultimately need to sell your apartment (and pay huge seller closing costs).
 This is because most co-ops do not allow you to sublet indefinitely.
 If you happen to max out your subletting usage and real estate prices are in a downturn, you’ll either be forced to sell at a loss or leave your apartment empty without generating any rental income.

 Both condo and co-op buildings also have rules and regulations for apartment renovations and alterations.
-The primary downside of renovation rules is that they’ll obligate you to hire licensed and fully insured contractors.
+The primary downside of renovation rules and building alteration agreements is that they’ll obligate you to hire licensed and fully insured contractors.

 In this case of smaller projects, this means you’ll have to pay top dollar versus being able to bring in an excellent and relatively inexpensive handyman.
 If you take the risk of bringing in a handyman, you’ll have to worry about neighbors reporting you to the managing agent and trying to fine you.